 Is virtue still necessary for human flourishing once humans are clothed in immortality?
 It seems that we most need the virtue of courage when our lives are endangered, we most need the virtue of justice when others’ lives are threatened, and we most need the virtue of temperance when faced with goods—like food and drink—that harm our health by overindulgence.
 But this raises a problem for the Christian ethicist: if virtue is most important when we are confronted with death, sorrow, crying, and pain, will virtue matter less once these former things are passed away?
 If love hath no greater manifestation, then has virtue peaked this side of eternity?
 And if not, what is the value of virtue in the new creation?

 This paper develops in three parts.
-First, I present the worry that moral virtues are less significant in the new creation.
-Second, I explain why Christians should find that insignificance unacceptable.
-Third, I present a solution to the problem—arguing that the value of the virtues is chiefly explained by virtue enabling enjoyment of ideal conditions.
-I conclude by suggesting that my solution may have broader explanatory power and gesturing at directions for future work.
+First, I present the worry that moral virtues are less valuable in the new creation.
+Second, I explain why Christians should find that loss of value unacceptable.
+Third, I present a solution to the problem:P I argue that the value of the virtues is chiefly explained by virtue enabling enjoyment of ideal conditions.
+I conclude by way of explaantion that my solution may have broader explanatory power and gesturing at directions for future work.

 Part 1: Decadent Virtues